MIDDLESECOND/CS_DS_related_Tips/ChatGPT/Readme.md

-Good Prompting Example:
+**Good Prompting Example**:

-Can you show me a minimal outline of streaming text from a python generator in django to a text box on the frontend using django and javascript?
+>Can you show me a minimal outline of streaming text from a python generator in django to a text box on the frontend using django and javascript?
 Please start with an outline then I will instruct you to continue to the code

 **Benefits**: it allows me to both understand the steps of involved to accomplish something and a minimal code example